 The Beach #

 The main beach of Sant Elm is located directly at the entrance of Sant Elm, but although the coast is rocky, but you’ll find access to sandy beaches throughout the village.
 Coves invite great snorkeling, paddle boarding and rock climbing.
 A lucky few will catch a glimpse of mountain goats that live in the woods nearby.
-Streetside parking is available for free (although in summer not easy to find, especially on the weekends), or choose a municipal lot that charges by the day.
+Street parking is available for free (although in summer not easy to find, especially on the weekends) or choose a municipal lot that charges by the day.
 Be sure to stay for sunset, which is particularly beautiful here.

 Living in Sant Elm #